Skip to Main Content

 Pre-Columbian Through Modern Period Expertise

-Experience dressing sets spanning Peru's Incan empire through the colonial viceroyalty, independence, and contemporary design.
-Accurate period decoration for productions set in any era of Peruvian history.
+Our team has dressed sets spanning Peru's Incan empire, the colonial viceroyalty, independence, and modern design.
+We deliver accurate period decoration for shoots set in any era of Peruvian history.

 On Location